THE SCHOOL OF ARTS THEATRE

 The bar serves a range of beers, wines, spirits as well as soft drink and orange juice.
 Four high bar tables with 4 bar stools each are situated in the bar area.
 Six tables with 3 chairs each are set up for patrons on the veranda prior to performances.
 Also available in the bar area is our magnificent Yamaha Concert Grand Piano.

-We welcome enquiries from anyone seeking a fantastic space right in the heart of Townsville.
-For more information or to get a quote for your event please contact Deanna Smart on firstname.lastname@example.org or call 07 4772 2549
+For more information or to get a quote for your event, please fill out the enquiry form below or call 07 4772 2549.